HussainHomeWork/ICS344-PROJECT-TEAM-10/phase_1/custom_script.md

 # Custom Script Exploitation

-This document details our custom script approach for exploiting the Microsoft IIS FTP service vulnerability on Metasploitable3.
+This document details our custom script approach for exploiting the **ProFTPD 1.3.5** service vulnerability on Metasploitable3.

 ## Script Implementation